akula-bft/akula/README.md

 cd akula

-cargo build --all --release
+cargo build --all --profile=production
 ```

-You can find built binaries in `target/release` folder.
+You can find built binaries in `target/production` folder.

 ## Running